Generic Name: vandetanib (van DET a nib)

 Caprelsa side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Caprelsa: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Caprelsa: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Caprelsa and call your doctor at once if you have: